Home Delaware County Emergency Child Custody Order

 Delaware County Emergency Child Custody Order Attorney

 Child custody is one of the most highly contested matters in Delaware County family law cases.
 Typically, it can take up to a year or longer to resolve.
 A child custody dispute can be even more stressful when one parent is concerned about the other parent’s capacity to keep a child safe.
-If you feel that your child is in immediate risk of harm, you have the option to petition the court for an emergency custody order.
+If you feel that your child is at immediate risk of harm, you have the option to petition the court for an emergency custody order.

 Back to Top